Brand development that increases sales velocity, guaranteed.

 Rebranding is a comprehensive process that significantly impacts a company’s brand performance.
 It involves completely reviewing and adjusting the brand identity, strategy, and architecture to create a new, modern, relevant brand that resonates with the target market.

 While rebranding can lead to significant benefits, such as increased customer loyalty and higher revenue, it also comes with direct costs that must be considered.
+Proper budget planning helps reduce the risks of rebranding and ensures a smooth execution.
+The following is a breakdown of the cost of rebranding a business:

 Retail Audit: A retail audit analyzes the company’s retail presence.
 It includes store layout, merchandising, competitive set, and customer experience.
 These audits aim to identify the weak points in retail channels and then build a strong presence.
 In contrast to brand audit, the cost of the retail audit depends on the number of stores.